Tamoxifen can be used to:

 Compared to chemotherapy, tamoxifen has fewer side effects.
 For example, tamoxifen doesn't cause nausea.

 Menopausal symptoms (such as hot flashes) are common in women who take tamoxifen .

 Although menopausal symptoms may become less frequent and less intense over time, they can still be hard to manage.
-If you have any symptoms, talk to your health care provider.
-He/she can help treat many of them.
+If you have symptoms, talk with your health care provider about ways to treat them.

-The most serious health risks of tamoxifen, such as endometrial cancer (cancer of the lining of the uterus) and blood clots in the lungs, are very rare .
+The most serious health risks of tamoxifen, such as endometrial cancer (cancer of the lining of the uterus) and blood clots in the lungs, are rare .

 Figure 5.10 lists some possible side effects and health risks of tamoxifen in women.